kaik5/Cargeeks-used-car-web-project/README.md

 # Project Description
-Website for auto dealship business owners using Django as backend.
+Website for auto dealship business owners with Django as backend.

 ### Overview